-At a minimum, you’ll have to make your own bed and wash your own dishes.
-You’ll also have to tidy up after yourself if you want to keep your living space clean.
+At a minimum, you’ll have to wash your own dishes.
 You’ll also have to take out your own trash.
+You’ll also have to make your own bed and tidy up after yourself if you want to keep your living space clean.
 Most hosts don’t offer daily housekeeping.

 Some hosts are more strict about cleaning and chores than others.
 They may have a list of chores for you to do before you check out.
-For example, they may request you to remove the dirty sheets from the bed, gather the dirty towels, and take out the trash.
+For example, they may request you to remove the dirty sheets from the bed, gather the dirty towels, wash the dishes, and take out the trash before you leave.

 Some hosts go as far as to expect you to actually clean the space.
-They may tell you to wash the sheets and towels, sweep the floor, clean the countertops, and clean the bathroom.
+They may tell you to sweep the floor and clean the countertops.
 This is rare but it does happen.
-To me, expecting a guest to clean during their vacation is unreasonable.
-I would never do laundry or scrub the floor for an Airbnb host.
+To me, expecting a guest to clean during their vacation is completely unreasonable.

-On top of all of this, most hosts also charge a cleaning fee.
-The cleaning fee depends on the type of property you’re staying in and the location.
+On top of all of this, most hosts also charge a steep cleaning fee.
 Many hosts charge around a $50-$80 cleaning fee per booking.
 The cleaning fee is often the same regardless of the number of days you book.

-It’s important to note that some Airbnbs do offer some housekeeping.
-Many hosts will provide fresh sheets and towels once per week.
-Some hosts will hire someone to come in and clean for you.
-Some hosts will do the cleaning themselves.
+It’s important to note that some Airbnbs do offer housekeeping.
+Many hosts will provide fresh sheets and towels if you ask.
+Some hosts will hire someone to come in and clean for you weekly.

 If you leave the Airbnb a mess, the host may leave you a bad review.
 Hosts do review guests.
 If you receive enough bad reviews, people may be less likely to host you in the future.

 When you stay in a hotel, you don’t have to clean up after yourself.
 You can leave the room a mess if you choose.
-Housekeeping changes your sheets, makes your bed, provides fresh towels, vacuums, cleans the bathroom, empties trash, and more.
+Housekeeping changes your sheets, makes your bed, provides fresh towels, vacuums, cleans the bathroom, and empties trash, every day.
 When you return to your room, it will be clean and tidy.
-Housekeeping service is included in the cost of the room.

 Winner: When you stay in a hotel, you don’t have to do any cleaning or chores.
 Many Airbnb hosts require you to do some cleaning.